mola-T/SPU/README.md

 <br>

-There is a on demand interactive package command <kbd>M-x</kbd> `spu-package-upgrade` you may want to make a keybind.
+There is a on demand interactive upgrade package command <kbd>M-x</kbd> `spu-package-upgrade` you may want to make a keybind.

 <br>